habhab93/CodeEval-Text-Dollar/README.md

 -----

 My solution passed with a score of 97.5 (I forgot to change the output to CamelCase).
 This challenge is ranked under the "Hard Level" difficulty and has a 68% pass rate.

+Completed as part of the Dot & Bo interview process.